XPEHO/xpeapp_backend/README.md

 After every merge to the main branch, a docker image will be created in packages, you can see it on the package section at the right of the code page of the repository.

+## Usage of PSR-4 autoloading standard

+The project uses the PSR-4 autoloading standard.
+You can find a documentation about it [here](https://bookstack.infra.xpeho.com/books/xpeapp/page/autoload-composer-psr-4-pour-les-imports).

 ### Use Github action to deploy

 You can use the Github action to deploy the project on your server.
 See [deploy workflow](.github/workflows/deploy.yaml).